RU EN

 Figures and Facts

-Many university teachers in the CIS countries are unaware of the methods for teaching students with special needs, which reduces the quality of education for these students.
+Many teachers in higher education institutions in the CIS countries are not familiar with methods of teaching students with special needs, which reduces the quality of education for such students.

-The limited budget of most universities makes it impossible to implement modern technical solutions and train personnel.
+The limited budgets of most higher education institutions make it impossible to introduce modern technical solutions and train staff.

 Discussion Issues

-• Relationship between the level of socio-economic development and the degree of humanisation of education using the CIS countries as an example.
+• Relationship between the level of socio-economic development and the degree of humanisation of education.

 • Student support and adaptation services: creating individual educational pathways.